General Management Plan (GMP)

 In value engineering, those agency costs that result directly from developing and implementing the value engineering change proposal (VECP), such as any net increases in the cost of testing, operations, maintenance, and logistics support.
 The term does not include the normal administrative costs of processing the VECP or any increase in instant contract cost or price resulting from negative instant contract savings.
 (FAR 48.001)

 Delays and interruptions in the contract work caused by the acts, or failures to act, of the Contracting Officer.
 The Government Delay of Work clause provides for the administrative settlement of contractor claims that arise from any delay caused by the Government.
 (FAR 42.1304(a))

 Government property that may be incorporated into or attached to a deliverable end item or that may be consumed or expended in performing a contract.
 Property includes assemblies, components, parts, raw and processed materials, and small tools and supplies.
 (FAR 45.101 and 45.301)

-Government Furnished Property
+Government Furnished Permits

 Government General Conditions Factor

-Government General Conditions Factor is the cost of doing work for the United States Government and the National Park Service and is not included in Standard General Conditions.
+Government General Conditions Factor is the cost of doing work for the United States Government and the National Park Service (NPS) and is not included in Standard General Conditions.
 Many of these government costs can be attributed to increased administrative and quality requirements, along with the legal requirements that the NPS protect cultural and natural resources while allowing the public access.